sunny/route_localize/README.md

 $ bundle
 ```

-Localize the routes you want by surrounding them with a scope.
-For example :
+In your `config/routes.rb`, localize the routes you want by surrounding them with a scope.
+For example:

 ```rb
 scope localize: [:en, :fr] do